cmanzana/node-figaro/README.md

 ### Populate process.env
-Simply require figaro and run parse to import all the variables in figaro.json into your nodes environment.
+Simply require figaro and run parse to import all the variables in figaro.json into your node environment.

-    figaro = require('figaro').parse(figaroJSONPath, callback); // figaroJSONPath can be null and in such case default location of figaro.json is used
+    figaro = require('figaro').parse(figaroJSONPath, callback);
+    // figaroJSONPath can be null and in such case default location of figaro.json is used
+    // callback is a function called in case of error with the error message as argument, e.g.:
+    // callback = function(err) { console.log(err); };

 ### Travis usage